cmsc388M/spring20/project0/submission/README.md

 Git LFS initialized.
 ```

-Next, you will want to add and commit your project to the Git repo.
+At this point, you will want to add and commit your project to the repo.
 Note that you must add a message in order to successfully commit in git.
 The example below has the message "Added project".

 ```
 > git add --all